 - Certificate II in Dance Performance.

-Teaches: Jazz, Contemporary and Performance Team classes.
+Teaches: Jazz, Contemporary, Tap and Competition Team classes.

 Sophie is a 2015 NIDA Musical Theatre graduate.
 In 2016 Sophie was part of the Australian National Tour of Scooby Doo Live!
 Level Up with Life Like Touring as well as the Cast Recording of the new Australian musical The White Mouse.
 She has also worked as Assistant Director and Choreographer on Mentone Grammar’s production of Legally Blonde the Musical.